hmrc/file-upload/README.md

 Response: 200

 #### CLEAR COLLECTIONS (DO NOT USE)
-Removes everything in all collection in both quarantine and transient.
+Removes everything in all collections in both quarantine and transient.

 ```
 POST    /file-upload/test-only/clear-collections